1Cyan/worktable/Outputs.md

 replace `/path/to/hbtreader` with the actual path of `HBTReader.py`, which is the `toolbox` directory of your downloaded source.

-After that you can open your python console and initialize the reader.
+After that you can open your favorite python console (for example, `ipython`) and use the reader.
 Suppose your HBT+ output is located at `/hbt/output`, then inside your python console:

      from HBTReader import HBTReader
      reader=HBTReader('/hbt/output')